shteeven/conference/README.md

 ## Side Notes
 The path of the api are very inconsistent.
 They work, but there is a much better way of doing; I'm just too busy to deal with it.

+## Formatting
+LINES --
+Python files in this project do not adhere to the PEP 80 characters/line maximum.
+For the sake of readability in the authors dev environment, the lines have a max length of 120 characters.
+FUNCTION NAMES --
+In order to increase readability when scanning the API Explorer and to help with understanding the purpose of the function, the names of functions will follow one of these structures:

+-- For APIs:
+ 'entityAction'
+ 'entityActionWhat'

+-- For class functions:
+ '_actionEntity'
+ '_actionEntityWhat'
+ '_actionWhat'

+Where entity is the 'entity', or object, the function is designed for; 'action' is the primary action that will be executed; and 'What' is the extraneous objects or the 'by', 'to', 'for', or 'from' followed by an object.

+## URL Usages By Function
+This is a reference to help organize paths and void conflicts Convention is 'entityCategory', 'entityCategory/:key', 'entityCategory/action', 'entityCategory/(by, in or for)' or 'entityCategory/action/:key'

+- GETs:

+(conference)
+'conference' -
+'conference/{websafeKey}' -
+'conference' -
+'conference/announcement' -
+'conference/attending' -

+(profile)
+'profile' - profileGet - VoidMessage

+(session)
+'

+- POSTs:

+(conference)
+'conference' - conferenceCreate - ConferenceForm
+'conference/query' - conferenceQuery - ConferenceQueryForms
+'conference/register/{websafeKey}' - conferenceRegisterFor - CONF_GET_REQUEST

+(profile)
+'profile' - profileSave - PofileMiniForm

+(session)
+'session' - sessionGetBySpeaker - CONF_GET_REQUEST
+'session/{websafeKey}' - sessionGetByConference - CONF_GET_REQUEST

+- DELETEs:

+(conference)
+'conference/register/{websafeKey}' - conferenceUnregisterFrom - CONF_GET_REQUEST

+- PUTs:

+(conference)
+'conference/{websafeKey}' - 'conferenceUpdate' - CONF_POST_REQUEST